FGIT: Fault-Guided Fine-Tuning for Code Generation: Related Work

-We find recent work Focused-DPO~\cite{zhang2025focused} enhances code generation capability by concentrating preference optimization on error-prone code points through an improved DPO~\cite{rafailov2023direct} methodology.
+We find recent work Focused-DPO~\cite{zhang2025focused} enhances code generation capability by concentrating preference optimization on error-prone points through an improved DPO~\cite{rafailov2023direct} methodology.
 Our method is complementary to this approach - while Focused-DPO operates during post-training reinforcement learning stages, our approach operates during the supervised fine-tuning stage.
-Additionally, their work has demonstrated that their method can strengthen the capabilities of post-trained models.
-However, as Focused-DPO is currently under peer review and its implementation is not yet publicly available, we are unable to experimentally validate the potential synergies between our approaches in this work.
+However, as Focused-DPO is under peer review and its implementation is not yet publicly available, we are unable to experimentally validate the potential synergies between our approaches in this work.